 The LDCC, composed entirely of independent directors, is responsible for ensuring that our compensation program allows us to be effective in attracting, motivating and retaining top talent critical to our long-term success.
 The LDCC reviews management performance, succession planning and executive development on a regular and on-going basis.
 Their role includes establishing and overseeing the total rewards programs for our NEOs and executive officers.
 In addition, the LDCC also prepares and recommends compensation for non-employee Directors to the Nominating and Governance Committee for approval.
 The LDCC annually reviews NEOs compensation to ensure it properly aligns with the Company's business objectives and maintains strong linkage to shareowner value.
-During the first quarter of each year, the LDCC reviews annual performance for the prior year and approves compensation for executive officers after seeking input from management.
+During the first quarter of each year, the LDCC reviews annual performance for the prior year and approves compensation actions (currently in March) including base salaries, AIP targets and LTIP target awards for the current year.
+The LDCC establishes the total compensation for executive officers after seeking input from management.
 Decisions impacting the CEO's compensation are determined solely by the LDCC based on performance against objectives as well as market factors.
 The LDCC also has oversight of the establishment and administration of executive benefit programs and severance policies.
 For a full discussion of LDCC authority and responsibilities, see the LDCC charter that is on our website at http://investors.xyleminc.com/phoenix.zhtml?c=247373&p=irol-govHighlights.